 Despite this belief, life insurance is very affordable.

-Certain health conditions or other factors such as smoking may increase a policy premium.
+Certain health conditions or factors, such as smoking, may increase a policy premium.

-It’s when something happens that we hear, “Did he/she have life insurance?“.
+When something happens, we hear, “Did he/she have life insurance?“.

-Once we quit smoking for one year, our life insurance premium dropped significantly.
+Once we quit smoking for one year, our life insurance premiums dropped significantly.